-Ottawa, Ill. • Falling at speeds of up to 220 mph, nearly 140 skydivers shattered the vertical skydiving world record Friday evening as they flew heads-down in a massive snowflake formation in northern Illinois.
+OTTAWA, Ill. • Falling at speeds of up to 220 mph, a group of nearly 140 skydivers shattered the vertical skydiving world record as they flew heads-down in a massive snowflake formation in northern Illinois.

 "I feel amazing," Rook Nelson, an organizer and the owner of Skydive Chicago where the record was broken, said shortly after he made the jump.
 "There was a lot of emotion and a lot of days where we should have got it.
 But we dug down deep and stuck at it."